6ickomod3/PersonalTrainerApp/README.md

 1. Select an exercise
 2. Use wheel pickers to set reps and weight
 3. Tap "Add Set" to log
-4. View your workout history below
+4. View your workout history organized by day below
+5. See volume calculated for each set (reps × weight)
+6. View daily totals and total daily volume
-5. Swipe left on sets to delete if needed
+7. Swipe left on sets to delete if needed

+### Exercise Settings
+1. Open any exercise detail view
+2. Tap the gear icon (⚙️) in the top right
+3. Customize weight range (min, max, step) for that exercise
+4. Tap "Done" to save - settings persist automatically

+### App Settings
+1. Tap the menu (⋯) on the main screen
+2. Select "Settings"
+3. Configure data retention (1-30 days)
+4. Older workout logs automatically delete to manage storage

 ## Default Content